jart/cosmopolitan/README.md

 ## Getting Started

-If you're doing your development work on Linux or BSD then you need just five files to get started:
+If you're doing your development work on Linux or BSD then you need just five files to get started.
+Here's what you do on Linux:

 ```sh
 wget https://justine.lol/cosmopolitan/cosmopolitan.zip